 You can see on the map above that we hiked halfway and then turned around the same way back.

 The full-length trail starts at the kiosk of the trailhead for Wilcox Pass, right by the Wilcox Creek Campground.
-The end of the trail is at Tangle Creek Falls, 10 km north-west from the start (on Icefields Parkway).
+The end of the trail is at Tangle Creek Falls, 10 km northwest from the start (on Icefields Parkway).
 Hiking the full length would require a shuttle – parking the other car at the finish of the hike.

 The trailhead is located at 2,030 m so you might feel out of breath very soon if you’re not used to the elevation.
 Drink lots of water to avoid headaches.

 When Michal and I drove the Icefields Parkway at the end of May, we were pleasantly surprised to see no snow towards the Wilcox Pass.
-We parked by the campground, checked the route at the kiosk an off we went towards a beautiful day.
+We parked by the campground, checked the route at the kiosk and off we went towards a beautiful day.

 From this point, the trail is flat with constant glacier views across the Icefields Parkway.
 Kitchener, Snow Dome, Andromeda, and Athabasca mountain peaks line up the panorama.